-It has been hypothesized that chromium facilitates the transfer of insulin across cell membranes.
-Many studies have shown that chromium might be useful for controlling blood glucose among individuals with diabetes, although no benefit is seen in people without diabetes.
-Some research has shown that chromium may help with polycystic ovarian syndrome (PCOS), which is linked to insulin resistance and drastically increases the risk of developing diabetes.
-It might be that chromium only helps those who are deficient in the nutrient and is not helpful to those who already have adequate levels.
-A meta-analysis of 15 trials, including 618 participants, found that chromium supplementation did not affect either glucose or insulin concentrations in those without diabetes, and it didn’t reduce these levels in those with diabetes.
+Over the years, many studies have suggested that chromium might be useful for controlling blood glucose in people with diabetes.
+Some research has shown that chromium may also help women who have polycystic ovarian syndrome (PCOS), a condition that is linked to insulin resistance and drastically increases the risk of developing diabetes.
+It is possible that chromium only helps those who are deficient in the nutrient and is not helpful to those who already have adequate levels.
+Surprisingly to some, a meta-analysis of 15 trials, including 618 participants, found that chromium supplementation did not affect either glucose or insulin concentrations in those without diabetes, and it also didn’t reduce levels in those with diabetes.
 The American Diabetes Association states that there is insufficient evidence to support the routine use of chromium.

-In some studies, chromium supplements have decreased total and low-density-lipoprotein (LDL) and triglyceride levels, while increasing high-density lipoprotein (HDL) cholesterol in subjects with atherosclerosis or elevated cholesterol among those taking a beta-blocker drug.
+In some studies, chromium supplements have decreased total and low-density-lipoprotein (LDL) and triglyceride levels, while increasing high-density lipoprotein (HDL) cholesterol in subjects with atherosclerosis or elevated cholesterol who take a beta-blocker.
 However, in other studies, supplements have had no favorable effects.

 A review of 24 studies found no beneficial effects on body fat or muscle composition from chromium supplementation, but this hasn’t stopped people from popping chromium on the way to the gym every morning.
 In a few studies, chromium supplements appeared to reduce food craving and intake among overweight and obese women.
 Overall, though, there is not enough evidence to support chromium supplementation as a weight-loss strategy.